 Development Hell: Walt Disney himself commissioned an early storyboard that hedged much closer to the Andersen original, which the crew of the final version eventually discovered.
-You can see these sketches on the recent DVD.
+You can see these sketches on the DVD.

-Executive Meddling: Jefferey Katzenberg caused the animators and others working on the film quite a bit of grief.
+Executive Meddling: Jeffrey Katzenberg caused the animators and others working on the film quite a bit of grief.
 One memorable instance was his insistence that the whole "Part of Your World" sequence be excised from the film, saying that he found it "boring" and also because he saw a child drop a box of popcorn during that moment in a test screening.
 Animator Glen Keane eventually persuaded Katzenberg to let them test the film again with that scene intact, and the positive response convinced Katzenberg to leave it in.

 Genius Bonus: Ursula's incantation for casting the spell on Ariel includes the words "Laryngitis" and "Glossitis".
 Someone well-versed in medical terminology would notice that they are a rather common conditions that may result in mute-ness.